chadgeary/git-reference/README.md

 # Reference
-A simple bash wrapper for two github.com actions.
+A simple bash wrapper for miscellaneous github.com actions.
+Take note of the github token requirements.

 # git-addkey
 Adds (and generates if needed) SSH public key to github.com profile